-Steve Guy Hellier is a writer-producer who is best known for forming the electronic music group Death in Vegas in the mid-90s with co-member Richard Fearless.
-Signing to Concrete Records in 1994, the band wrote, recorded and toured their commercially successful debut album ‘Dead Elvis’ in 1997.
-A number of songs from the record were synced in various 90s films including “Dirt” in Human Traffic, “G.B.H.” in Homegrown, “Rocco (Sing For A Drink Mix)” in City of Industry and “Claiming Marilyn” in The Acid House.
-In 2013, the album was certified silver by BPI for 60,000 units sold in the UK.
+Steve Hellier is a writer-producer who is best known for forming the electronic music group Death in Vegas with Richard Fearless.
+Signing to Concrete Records in 1994, the band wrote, recorded and toured their highly successful debut album ‘Dead Elvis’, released in 1997.
+Songs from the record were synced in various films including “Dirt” in Human Traffic and Very Bad Things, “G.B.H.” in Homegrown, “Rocco” in City of Industry and “Claiming Marilyn” in The Acid House.
+In 2013, the album was certified silver by the BPI and, on 10th March this year, it celebrated its 25th anniversary.

-Having studied fine art in the late 80s at Goldsmiths university in London, Steve has been involved in numerous musical, artistic and sound design projects throughout his career.
-Some of his work includes sound installations at Resonant Edge Festival (2017), sound work for Urbanism Festival in Seoul (2017) and a residency and film performance at WORM in Rotterdam (2018).
-Recent projects also include collaborating with Turner prize-winning contemporary artist Mark Leckey on installations and exhibitions such as O’Magic Power of Bleakness at the Tate Britain.
+Since exiting the band, Steve has been involved in numerous musical, artistic and sound design projects, including sound installations at Resonant Edge Festival (2017), sound work for Urbanism Festival in Seoul (2017) and a residency and film performance at WORM in Rotterdam (2018).
+He has also recently paired with Turner prize-winning contemporary artist Mark Leckey on installations and exhibitions such as O’Magic Power of Bleakness at the Tate Britain.

 Steve continues to release music as part of a sound design project called Colorvox, a collaboration with guitarist Richard Thompson.
 Listen to their first album, ‘101’, here and their latest EP, ‘Body Electric’, here.